ISOLATION AND CHARACTERIZATION OF MANNANOLYTIC THERMOPHILIC BACTERIA FROM PALM OIL SHELL AND THEIR MANNANASE ENZYME PRODUCTION PROPERTIES

 Authors

 • SUMARDI Department of Biology, Faculty of Science and Mathematics, University of Lampung, Jl.
-S. Brojonegoro No. 1, Bandar Lampung 35145, Indonesia
+S. Brojonegoro No. 1, Bandar Lampung 35145, Indonesia, Indonesia

-• MAGGY T HENAWIDJAJA Department of Food Science and Human Nu trition, Bogor Agricultural University, Darmaga, 16680, Bogor, Indonesia
+• MAGGY T HENAWIDJAJA Department of Food Science and Human Nu trition, Bogor Agricultural University, Darmaga, 16680, Bogor, Indonesia, Indonesia

 • T RESNAWATI P URWADARIA Indonesian Research Institute for Animal Production, P.O.
-Box 221, Bogor 16002, Indonesia
+Box 221, Bogor 16002, Indonesia, Indonesia

 A mannanolytic thermophilic bacterium (L-07) was isolated from palm oil shell after 2 days of